jagtapshashank/receipt-processor-challenge-fetch/README.md

 * Improve form validation in the frontend
 * Enhance error messages with more granular status codes on backend (didn't implement as it was explicitly mentioned to follow given specs on backend)

 ---

+## Conclusion

+Working on this assignment was a great opportunity to apply API design principles, backend structuring, and input validation in a real-world-like scenario.
+It allowed me to focus on clean architecture, modular logic, and implementing business rules efficiently within a lightweight web framework.

+While this exercise was originally more inclined toward using **Go** for the backend implementation, I chose to use **Python with Flask** as I’m currently more fluent in it.
+This decision wasn’t about avoiding new challenges, but about ensuring I could clearly convey API design concepts, validation logic, and system behavior without being sidetracked by unfamiliar syntax.

+That said, I’ve taken this as motivation to grow further.
+Post completion of this assignment, I’ve already started building an exact replica using Go — not just to meet expectations, but to genuinely improve my skills and deepen my understanding of scalable backend systems.
+I'm excited about learning new languages and tools, and this assignment has definitely sparked that journey further.

+Overall, this project helped reinforce my understanding of:

+* RESTful API patterns
+* Payload validation and rule-based logic
+* Handling high load through architectural decisions
+* Designing for extensibility and readability

+I’m thankful for the opportunity to work on this.

+---